-guideline (Class of Recommendations of I and Level of Evidence of A) and European Stroke Organisation guidelines.
-The odds of independent recovery favoured alteplase for elderly patients in the third international stroke trial including 1617 (53%) patients older than 80 years of age and meta-analysis of alteplase trials including 1729 (26%) patients >80 years showed that there were no significant differences in alteplase effect based on age group.
-A recent pooled analysis, based on the individual patient data of seven randomised trials found that among patients aged >80 years, alteplase was associated with a higher proportion of good stroke outcome and similar 90-day mortality compared with placebo.

-Tenecteplase, the third-generation thrombolytic drug, is a genetically modified tissue plasminogen activator with a longer halflife, higher affinity for fibrin, and stronger tolerance to plasminogen activator inhibitor-1 than alteplase.
-A pooled analysis from EXTEND-IA TNK (Tenecteplase vs Alteplase Before Endovascular Therapy for Ischaemic Stroke) trials showed that tenecteplase with a dose of 0.25 mg/kg was associated with improved 90-day functional outcome and less mortality compared with 0.40 mg/kg tenecteplase or 0.9 mg/kg alteplase for patients older than 80 years in bridging endovascular procedure.
-The phase 3 trials AcT (Intravenous tenecteplase compared with alteplase for AIS in Canada), TRACE-2 (Tenecteplase Reperfusion Therapy in Acute Ischaemic Cerebrovascular Events-2) and ATTEST-2 (Alteplase-Tenecteplase Trial Evaluation for Stroke Thrombolysis-2), 12 performed recently provided robust evidence for 0.25 mg/kg tenecteplase not inferior to alteplase within 4.5 hours of symptom onset and the post hoc subgroup analysis showed that there was no statistical heterogeneity of tenecteplase treatment effect by age group.
+guideline (Class of Recommendations of I and Level of Evidence of A)3 and European Stroke Organisation guidelines.4 The odds of independent recovery favoured alteplase for elderly patients in the third international stroke trial5 including 1617 (53%) patients older than 80 years of age and meta-analysis of alteplase trials6 including 1729 (26%) patients >80 years showed that there were no significant differences in alteplase effect based on age group.
+A recent pooled analysis, based on the individual patient data of seven randomised trials found that among patients aged >80 years, alteplase was associated with a higher proportion of good stroke outcome and similar 90-day mortality compared with placebo.7 a dose of 0.25 mg/kg was associated with improved 90-day functional outcome and less mortality compared with $0.40 \,\mathrm{mg/kg}$ tenecteplase or $0.9 \,\mathrm{mg/kg}$ alteplase for patients older than 80 years in bridging endovascular procedure.9 The phase 3 trials AcT (Intravenous tenecteplase compared with alteplase for AIS in Canada),10 TRACE-2 (Tenecteplase Reperfusion Therapy in Acute Ischaemic Cerebrovascular Events-2)11 and ATTEST-2 (Alteplase-Tenecteplase Trial Evaluation for Stroke Thrombolysis-2),12 performed recently provided robust evidence for 0.25 mg/kg tenecteplase not inferior to alteplase within 4.5 hours of symptom onset and the post hoc subgroup analysis showed that there was no statistical heterogeneity of tenecteplase treatment effect by age group.
 However, the efficacy and safety of tenecteplase for patients aged over 80 years was not yet well investigated, especially in the patients without endovascular thrombectomy.